<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 I love working with young adults, but I’m comfortable supporting participants of all ages, from 4 to 65.
 I believe everyone should have a voice in their own life and enjoy the fun, positive aspects of who they are.

-Hi, I’m Xin Yu (you can also call me XY or Xin), a Behaviour Support Practitioner at Conscious Healthcare SA.
+Hi, I’m Xin Yu (you can also call me Xin), a Positive Behaviour Support Practitioner at Conscious Healthcare SA.

 With 14 years of experience working as an Autism Therapist in Singapore, I’m passionate about supporting individuals with a range of disabilities to live meaningful and fulfilling lives.
 I hold a Bachelor of Arts and Social Sciences (Psychology) from the National University of Singapore, a Postgraduate Diploma in Psychology from James Cook University, and a Positive Behaviour Support module certificate from Monash University.
 During my career, I’ve specialised in working with individuals with Autism Spectrum Disorder (ASD), ADHD, OCD, and other learning and mental health challenges, helping individuals aged 7 to 21 develop their strengths and overcome challenges.